molgenis/molgenis-imputation/README.md

 This is the recommended way for installing a new reference panel.
 Alternatively, if you want to install your own .haps and .legend files, you can place them in a new directory under ```molgenis_imputation/resources/imputationReference```.
 Each chromosome should be in a separate pair of files.
 If the files are uncompressed the extension should be .haps and .legend .
 Optionally, the files can be compressed with gzip and the files' extensions should be: .haps.gz and .legend.gz .
 For example: 1000_GP_chr1.haps.gz and 1000_GP_chr1.legend.gz.
 Finally either the .vcf or the compressed .vcf.gz should also exist in this directory for each chromosome. **IMPORTANT:** The .vcf.gz files should **not** be compressed with gzip, but with bgzip instead. bgzip is installed in tools/tabix-0.2.6/ .

 There are more alternative ways to install a reference panel.
 In general molgenis-impute supports the following reference panels formats:
 * [SHAPEIT2 Format](http://www.shapeit.fr/pages/m02_formats/hapssample.html): Files should be per chromosome.
-Example: chr1_SHAPEIT.haps and chr1_SHAPEIT.sample (The _SHAPEIT part if necessary in order ot make a distiction from impute2 .haps files)
+Example: chr1_SHAPEIT.haps and chr1_SHAPEIT.sample (The _SHAPEIT part is necessary in order to make a distiction from impute2 .haps files)
 * [Impute2 Format](http://mathgen.stats.ox.ac.uk/impute/impute_v2.html#-h): Files shoud be per chromosome.
 Example: chr1.haps , chr1.legend .
 There should also be a SINGLE .sample file.
 * [Impute2 Format](http://mathgen.stats.ox.ac.uk/impute/impute_v2.html#-h) compressed: Files should be per chromosome.
 Example: chr1.haps.gz , chr1.legend.gz .
 There should also be a SINGLE .sample file (not compressed).
 This is the default format of the reference panels available from impute2.
 For example: http://mathgen.stats.ox.ac.uk/impute/data_download_1000G_phase1_integrated_SHAPEIT2_9-12-13.html
 * VCF: A single vcf file.
 * VCF compressed.
-A single compressed (with bgzip NOT gzip).
+A single compressed (with bgzip NOT gzip) vcf file.
 Example panel.vcf.gz

 For all these files molgenis-compute will try to do its best to apply the appropriate conversions before performing imputation.
 If you have a special request or you notice a bug please let me know!